MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/learn-about-orchestrator.md

 >Applies To: System Center 2016 - Orchestrator

 As an IT administrator, you probably perform a lot of tasks and procedures to keep your computing environment healthy.
 You may have automated individual tasks, but typically, not the whole process.
-With System Center 2016 ‑ Orchestrator you tie disparate tasks and procedures together using a graphical user‑interface Runbook Designer to create reliable, flexible, and efficient end‑to‑end solutions in your IT environment.
+With System Center 2016 â€‘ Orchestrator you tie disparate tasks and procedures together using a graphical userâ€‘interface Runbook Designer to create reliable, flexible, and efficient endâ€‘toâ€‘end solutions in your IT environment.
 Using Orchestrator, you can:

 - Automate processes in your data center, regardless of hardware or platform.